adamsilver/fdpb/01-a-registration-form.md

 Whether it's the No Password Sign In pattern or passphrases, we should only move away from convention once we've conducted thorough and diverse user research.
 You don't want to exchange one set of problems for another.

-## Styling
+## Field styles

 The way you style your form components will, at least in part, be determined by your product or company's brand.
 Still, label position and focus styles are important considerations.

-Broadly speaking, you should place the label and hint above the form control.
+Broadly speaking, you should place the label above the form control.
 In “Label Placement In Forms”[^6], Matteo Penzo shows this is best.
 But, there are more practical reasons for doing so.
-On smaller viewports there's no room next to the control.
-Zooming in, on a large viewport, increases the chance of the text disappearing[^x1].
+On small viewports there's no room beside the control.
+And on large viewports, zooming increases the chance of the text disappearing off screen[^x1].

-Some labels contain a lot of text which causes it to wrap onto multiple lines.
-Placing it beside the form control then, disrupts the visual rhythm.
+Also, some labels contain a lot of text which causes it to wrap onto multiple lines which would disrupt the visual rhythm if placed next to the control.
 Whilst you should aim to keep labels terse, it's not always possible.
-So, using a pattern that accomodates varying content&mdash;by positioning labels above the control&mdash;is good design.
+So, using a pattern that accomodates varying content&mdash;by positioning labels above the control&mdash;is a sensible strategy.

 Focus styles are a simpler prospect.
-Without them users&mdash;especially those who use a keyboard&mdash;will struggle as they won't know where they are[^x2].
-By default, browsers put an outline around the in-focus element.

-You might be tempted to remove the browser's focus styles for aesthetic reasons, but that's hardly a good reason to diminish usability.
-If you wish to remove it, then be sure to replace it without something more preferable, perhaps something that matches your brand colours.
+Browsers put an outline around the in-focus element by default so that users, especiallyt hose who use a keyboard, know where they are.
+You might be tempted to remove this styling for aesthetic reasons but that's hardly a good reason to diminish usability.
+If you wish to remove it, then make sure you replace it with something more preferable.

 ![Focus styles, where am i, oh there I am](.)